uranio238/uda-deep-reinforcement-learning/README.md

 # Resolution

 The Enviroment will be solved when the Agent scores more than 13 points in avarage over 100 episodes.

-# Instruction

-if you want to follow along you should downlonad this repo, follow along  [the jupeter notebook](./Main.ipynb)